 Knowing when to fertilize plants is just as crucial as using the right fertilizer.
-Fertilizers are useless when you apply it at a time when a plant cannot use it.
-Every gardener knows that their knowledge of fertilizers and the application will go a long way in ensuring healthy plant growth.
+Fertilizers are useless when you apply them at a time when a plant cannot use them.
+Every gardener knows that their knowledge of fertilizers and their application will go a long way in ensuring healthy plant growth.
 Getting to know the basics of fertilizing is a helpful tool in helping you create a beautiful garden with perfect balance and longevity.

 Fertilizers contain lots of benefits, especially for plant growth and production.
 The best way to maximize these is to know when to fertilize your plants.
 Scheduling your fertilization schedule is a useful tool in helping your plants survive.
 Here are other tips you can count on in terms of fertilizing your plants.

 Why Fertilizers Are Essential to your Plants